-Applications will be submitted through IntelliGrants by 12:00 P.M.
-EDT (noon) on Friday, February 26, 2021.
+Applications must be submitted in IntelliGrants by 12:00 p.m.
+ET (noon) on Friday, February 18, 2022.

 No late or incomplete applications will be considered for funding.

 Everything from the grant application, reporting and fiscal drawdowns will occur online within IntelliGrants.
 The registration process can be started by visiting IntelliGrants and clicking on the "New user?" link.